jdereg/json-io/user-guide.md

   * `Map` that has a key of `@items` which represents any JSON array [...].
 * `JSON primitive (boolean true/false, null, long, double, String).`

-This `Map` representation can be re-written to JSON String or Stream and the output JSON will match the original input JSON stream.
+This `Map` representation can be re-written to a JSON String or Stream and the output JSON will match the original input JSON stream.
 This permits you to receive JSON strings / streams that contain class references which do not exist in the JVM that is parsing the JSON, to completely read the String/Stream, perhaps manipulate the content, and then rewrite the String/stream.